-This prospect is what I’m calling Timeful reading.
+This prospect is what I’m calling Timeful text.

 Books often take weeks or months to read.
 But books almost never have an authored time dimension like that of films or plays.
 The days, weeks, and months aren’t usually specified by the author in the way the minutes are by a filmmaker.
 Lots of ideas take time to sink in: Spacing effect aside, people must engage with them on many occasions before their real meaning becomes clear.

 Consider a real expert–apprentice relationship.
 The expert can introduce an idea, then observe it as it blooms in the apprentice over the ensuing weeks, perhaps referencing it a few times in various ways to nudge its evolution.
 Then after the apprentice has had enough time to thoroughly absorb the idea, the expert can introduce some consequence of that idea at a time when it’ll make the most impact.
 This isn’t just about the problems described in Most explanatory media make participants run their own feedback loops: the expert is curating the time component of the apprentice’s experience.